Understand why you behave the way you do.

 In hypoarousal, your primitive brain runs the show, too.

-This is what happened, for example, when your abusive dad was looking for you and your escape route was blocked.
+This is what happened, for example, when your abusive father was looking for you and your escape route was blocked.
 Your only option was to hide in the back of the closet and not make a sound.
 If you were found, you had to endure your father’s wrath.

 Children with good enough parents remain in optimal arousal.

 In contrast to children that experience developmental trauma, children that have good enough parents still experience fight, flight, attachment cry, freeze, and submit because they face dangers, too.
-But being thrown out of optimal arousal and into hyperarousal or hypoarousal does not occur with the frequency or intensity it does for children who live under constant, unremitting threat.
+But being thrown out of optimal arousal and into hyperarousal or hypoarousal does not occur with near the frequency or intensity that it does for children who live under constant, unremitting threat.

 You survived your childhood.